Rheumatoid arthritis

 • Losing weight: If you’re overweight, losing weight can relieve pressure on weight-bearing joints.

-• Keep a food diary: There’s no special diet that has proven to help in RA, but some patients notice symptoms flare up after eating certain foods.
-For this reason it can be helpful to keep a food diary to see if any foods trigger you symptoms and try avoiding them.
+• Keep a food diary: There’s no special diet that has proven to help in rheumatoid arthritis, but some patients notice symptoms flare up after eating certain foods.
+For this reason, it can be helpful to keep a food diary to see if any foods trigger your symptoms so you then know to avoid them.

-• Stop smoking: For some people, stopping smoking may reduce symptoms, and you’ll also be at a lower risk of heart attack or stroke.
+• Stop smoking: For some people, stopping smoking may reduce symptoms, and you’ll also be at a lower risk of heart attack or stroke.9

 Discover AXA Health insurance